Orthomolecular Medicine

 Deficiencies can impair metabolic processes and thus lead to various diseases.
 Orthomolecular medicine focuses on identifying these deficiencies through special laboratory diagnostics and correcting them with targeted nutritional supplements.

 The optimisation of essential nutrients is central, with a focus on the individual adaptation of nutrient intake.
 Everyone has different genetic requirements, lifestyles and health needs.
 Orthomolecular therapies should therefore be tailored to the specific requirements of an individual.
-This medicine serves both the prevention and treatment of diseases by not only preventing deficiencies, but also supporting health and treating certain diseases through the targeted use of nutrients.
+This type of medicine serves both the prevention and treatment of diseases by not only preventing deficiencies, but also supporting health and treating certain diseases through the targeted use of nutrients.

 The use of nutrients in orthomolecular medicine is based on scientific evidence and clinical studies.
 Dosages are carefully selected to ensure that they are both effective and safe.